 Rather than starting a company from scratch, franchises allow motivated individuals to build upon a brand that’s already established.
-This simple fact is enough to attract many who want to start their own business, but that’s not where the advantages of this route end.
+This simple fact is enough to attract many who want to start their own business, but that’s not where the advantages end.

-By understanding the key reasons to invest in a franchise, you can make a more informed decision on what’s best for you and your life.
-Franchising might not be right for everyone, but the following information will let you know if it’s right for you.
+By understanding the key reasons to invest in a franchise, you can make a more informed decision on what’s best for you.
+Franchising might not be right for everyone, but the following information will help you understand if it’s right for you.

-When the question of ‘why invest in a franchise’ comes up, the most common answer involves how quickly everything can get started.
-There’s little or no need to figure out aspects like promotional campaigns, necessary tools and merchandise inventory.
-In some situations, not even a storefront is necessary.
+When the question of ‘why invest in a franchise?’ comes up, the most common answer involves how quickly everything can get started.
+You aren’t tasked with figuring out aspects like promotional campaigns, necessary tools and merchandise inventory.
+In some situations, like WIN Home Inspection, not even a storefront is necessary.

-The benefits of a mentorship are not just anecdotal.
-Even though half of new businesses don’t make it past five years, a full 70 percent of those with mentors surpass this goal.
-When you invest in a franchise, you don’t have to go out searching for this type of help.
-It essentially comes ‘preinstalled.’
+The benefits of mentorship are not just anecdotal.
+Sadly, half of the new businesses don’t make it past five years, but with the proper mentorship, we see this number rise to 70%.
+When you invest in a franchise, like WIN, you don’t have to seek out mentorship, instead, it is happily provided.

 That’s a significant portion of your profits, but if you’re building a business from scratch, it’s a necessary expense.
 When you invest in a franchise, however, you’re becoming part of a brand that already has name recognition.
 Every bit of promotion done on their own behalf directly benefits your marketing strategy.